solomongana/ansible-playbooks/README.md

-# DO Community - Ansible Playbooks
+# Solomon - Ansible Playbooks

 A collection of minimalist Ansible playbooks for automating server setups, based on DigitalOcean's Community guides.